KeeplerIO/meetup-hands-on-gcp-2019/load_to_bigquery/README.md

-## Step processing with Step Functions
+## Step processing with Cloud Functions
 The following commands can be executed in Cloud Shell.

 ### Bucket creation